hacky-1998/fxa-self-hosting/README.md

 ### Step 4: Run setup.sh

-Running `setup.sh fxa.michielbdejong.com` (script in the root of this repo) will stop and destroy all running Docker containers, so don't run it on a server where you're also running some other Docker-based things.
+Running `setup.sh accounts.hack-it.co` (script in the root of this repo) will stop and destroy all running Docker containers, so don't run it on a server where you're also running some other Docker-based things.
 Make sure to run it with your own sub-domain instead of 'fxa.michielbdejong.com', of course.
 You may also